spiritscripter/my_mtn_app_clone/README.md

 ## Requirements

-- This is a UI clone only and does not offer any functional features.
+- This is a UI clone only and does not offer any functional fetures.
 - No specific technical requirements are needed to run this project.

 ## Installation